PythonFinalProject/OurGame/README.md

     - This is where we run the main loop
     - Currently the FPS of the game is set to 60
  - character.py:
-    - We build class Charater, Player, Enemy, and Bullet.
+    - We build class Charater, Player, Enemy, Bullet and Coconut.
 Notice that classes Player and Enemy are inharitted from class Character
+ - tilemap.py:
+    - Where we build class related to the background map, Tiledmap, Camera, Obstacle, Proof and Block.

 ## Bug and Problem report